MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/xaml-styles.md

 You can customize the appearance of your apps in many ways by using the XAML framework.
 Styles let you set control properties and reuse those settings for a consistent appearance across multiple controls.

+## WinUI and styles

+Starting WinUI 2.2, any new visual style update has been mainly delivered through WinUI.
+If you notice our UI is not updating, be sure to adopt the latest WinUI styles.

+Starting with WinUi 2.6, we provide the previous and new styles for most of the systems controls.
+For WinUI 2.6, previous style is the default.
+The new style will be the default starting WinUI 2.7.
+We encourage our app developers to utilize new styles, as they better match the design direction of Windows.
+However if your scenario cannot support the new styles the previous versions are still available.

+The style version can be changed using the **ControlsResourcesVersion** property on **XamlControlsResources** that you include in your Application.Resources when using WinUI version 2.
+ControlsResourcesVersion is an enum property that defaults to the value Version1 for WinUI 2.6 and Version2 for WinUI 2.7.

+Setting this value to Version1 causes XamlControlsResources to load the previous style versions instead of the new styles published in the latest WinUi version.
+Changing this property at runtime is not supported and VisualStudio’s hot reload functionality will not work, however after rebuilding your application you will see the control styles change.

 ## Style basics

 Use styles to extract visual property settings into reusable resources.
 Here's an example that shows 3 buttons with a style that sets the [BorderBrush](/uwp/api/windows.ui.xaml.controls.control.borderbrush), [BorderThickness](/uwp/api/windows.ui.xaml.controls.control.borderthickness) and [Foreground](/uwp/api/windows.ui.xaml.controls.control.foreground) properties.
 By applying a style, you can make the controls appear the same without having to set these properties on each control separately.